byui-cit/cit470/README.md

 ## Semester Project Tasks
 ### "Table of Contents"

-Outlined here are the course modules, with the **Team Tasks**, **Above and Beyond Opportunities**, and **Peer Evaluations** in each module.
+Outlined here are the course modules (or "course units"), with the **Team Tasks**, **Above and Beyond Opportunities**, and **Peer Evaluations** in each module.

 Select each link below to view requirements for each Team Task and for each Above & Beyond task.